-The long term research interests of my group are to understand the fundamental interactions regulating essential events involving RNA in the translational and post-translational processes on both the structural and cellular levels using NMR spectroscopy and various other biophysical, biochemical, and biological methods.
+The long term research interests of Dr. Wang's laboratory are to understand the fundamental interactions regulating essential events involving RNA in the translational and post-translational processes on both the structural and cellular levels using NMR spectroscopy and various other biophysical, biochemical, and biological methods.

 Currently, the lab focuses on the key structural element(s) in 3' and 5' prime UTR RNAs that are important for gene regulation.
 My lab is studying the structural basis of an adenine riboswitch, which regulates the gene expression in response to the level of adenine as a metabolite.
 This riboswitch is located in the 5' end of bacterial mRNA.
 The structural knowledge of the switching may be important to understand the fundamental mechanism of regulation of gene expression by RNA regulators.